 Why this programme?

-NABiS – Nordic Master in Biodiversity and Systematics – is a joint Master’s programme hosted by universities in Sweden, Norway and Denmark.
-Each university offers courses for organisms where it has specialist competence.
-Combining courses (largely web-based) at different universities leads to a top-quality Master in taxonomy and systematics.
+NABiS is a cooperative programme hosted by six universities in Sweden and Norway.
+Each university offers courses where it has specialist competence, both regarding organismal groups, but also in theoretical and analytical aspects.
+Combining courses, largely web-based but combined with intense field sessions, at different universities leads to a top-quality Master in systematics and taxonomy.

-Collaborating Universities: University of Gothenburg (Sweden), Stockholm University (Sweden), Uppsala University (Sweden), Lund University (Sweden), University of Oslo (Norway), Norwegian University of Science and Technology (Norway), University of Copenhagen (Denmark).
+Collaborating universities: University of Gothenburg (Sweden), Stockholm University (Sweden), Uppsala University (Sweden), Lund University (Sweden), University of Oslo (Norway), Norwegian University of Science and Technology (Norway).

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-NABiS – Nordic Master in Biodiversity and Systematics – is a specialisation within the Master Programme in Biology, and is directed to those of you who are interested in a career as nature conservation managers (public administrators or private consultants), officers at governmental agencies or non-governmental organisations (World Wildlife Foundation, Nature Conservation Organisations, etc.) and managers of biodiversity infrastructures or want to pursue an academic career as museum curators or researchers.
+NABiS - Nordic Master in Biodiversity and Systematics, has two informal tracks.
+One is directed for you who are interested in a career as nature conservation manager, officer at governmental agencies or non-governmental organisations (such as World Wildlife Foundation, Nature Conservation Organisations), manager of biodiversity infrastructures, or working with inventory of wildlife.
+The other is for you who want to pursue an academic career as researcher or museum curator.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is: